hashicorp/terraform-provider-aws/website/docs/r/appautoscaling_policy.html.markdown

 The `target_tracking_scaling_policy_configuration` configuration block supports the following arguments:

 * `target_value` - (Required) The target value for the metric.
-* `disable_scale_in` - (Optional) Indicates whether scale in by the target tracking policy is disabled.
+* `disable_scale_in` - (Optional) Whether scale in by the target tracking policy is disabled.
 If the value is true, scale in is disabled and the target tracking policy won't remove capacity from the scalable resource.
 Otherwise, scale in is enabled and the target tracking policy can remove capacity from the scalable resource.
 The default value is `false`.
 * `scale_in_cooldown` - (Optional) The amount of time, in seconds, after a scale in activity completes before another scale in activity can start.
 * `scale_out_cooldown` - (Optional) The amount of time, in seconds, after a scale out activity completes before another scale out activity can start.
 * `customized_metric_specification` - (Optional) Custom CloudWatch metric.
 Documentation can be found  at: [AWS Customized Metric Specification](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_CustomizedMetricSpecification.html).
 See supported fields below.